Middle School Electives

 Through various confidence-building strategies and activities, students hone their communication skills through speech and debate.
 In this course, students will work on debate skills, such as anticipating opposing points of view and presenting arguments in a mature fashion.
 They will also learn to write engaging speeches and perform in front of everyone who has been given special gifts from the Lord.
 Leadership is one of His gifts according to Romans 12:8.
 For those called to leadership, it is essential to have strong Biblical principles to facilitate leading others.
 Our leadership class is designed to build and equip student leaders who will make a difference in their generation. their classmates without fear.
 The class climate is safe and supportive, where students learn to encourage and respect one another.

+Student Leadership Council is a yearlong elective class for 7th and 8th.
 Leadership is an important skill that is worthy of consideration and encouragement, even at a young age.
-This class focuses on practicing leadership in school activities such as chapel skits, fundraisers and socials.
+This class focuses on practicing leadership in school activities such as chapel skits, fundraisers, and socials.
 It also challenges students to consider civic involvement as well as spiritual disciplines that will assist them in their faith.
-Service projects may also be planned.
-6th Grade is a Leadership development class.
-7th and 8th Grade Leadership – Students were elected the Spring of 2019.
+Service projects may be planned.
+Seventh and Eighth grade students are elected in the spring of the prior school year.

 In our performing arts programs students develop their artistic abilities through hands-on instruction.
 Teachers are passionate about seeing students grow in confidence and artistic skills.
 We encourage students to use their talents to honor and praise the Lord.
 Students learn to distinguish between times of worship and performance.
 In our programs, students also develop social skills and make lasting friendships as they work cooperatively with